patrick22414/patrick22414/README.md

 - My bachelor's thesis is about computer vision on a drone ([codebase](https://github.com/patrick22414/drone-projects))

 - A Computer Vision library with OpenCV but it's close-source

-- MATLAB stuff because I used to be an EE student

 ### How to reach me ...